egbdf333/egbdf333/README.md

 ## Hey Hey! 👋

 I'm Linus, a 2nd year student at SFU interested in Business and Computer Science!
 I'm currently grinding out my courses in hopes of securing a co-op one day.
+Check out my socials below to learn more!

 ---